| 30 April 2020

 As part of our updated CSTF training, we have also developed a free Covid-19 awareness course to support front-line staff, modules include training on how to accurately and effectively put on and remove PPE, to ensure staff are protected.

-Find out more about CSTF Resuscitation training during Covid-19 for health and social care staff.
+Find out more about CSTF Resuscitation training during Covid-19 for health and social care staff, or find eLearning courses below to start your resuscitation training today.